rayplain/dataplor_interview/README.md

    1. One of the assumptions of the task was to think about how data grows and how our solution would work.
 I did choose a naive solution for this in the hopes that other solutions could be discussed during the interview when I could ask more questions and gather more data.
 This solution, being naive, would at least prevent inaccurate abstractions in a real world situation
 3. Only modest structure and organization.
 4. Some basic YARDoc style comments incase we wanted to run a yard server.
+5. Any sort of error handling at all and few guard clauses.

 ## Thoughts and Areas of interest